 Modern homesteading gained popularity in the 1960s and 1970s in the United States.
 Self-sufficiency movements in the 1990s and 2000s began to apply the concept to urban and suburban settings, increasingly known as urban homesteading.

-As our nation has become a flawed democracy, as we search for meaning in the very act of being, as our imported foods have grown to have a larger share of the market and a corrupt agro-business is the new normal, people have many reasons to seek a healthier source of food and a healthier life.
+As we search for meaning in the very act of being, as our imported foods have grown to have a larger share of the market and a corrupt agro-business is the new normal, people have many reasons to seek a healthier source of food and a healthier life.

 There are many sources to find information on all aspects of homesteading, from building a house, cooking, growing food, politics, securing energy sources and homeschooling.